Skip to main content

 ) external;

-function removes an existing subscription matching the specified criteria, if one exists.
+The unsubscribe() function removes a subscription matching the specified criteria.

 function unsubscribe(